 One swimming pool we go religiously to is Pescariu Sports & Spa.
 The food, wines and aperols are brilliant , plus relaxing as the little ones can splash next to you in various depths, go on slides and play with the fountains.
 Food gets served on sunchairs and waiters are nice; it may be on the pricey side but definetely worth it.
 We tried Daimon as well but did not stay as we were not convinced: the softplay area was on a different side of pool; limited food served by the pool; and not enough kids friendly facilities (no sand area, no toys, no slides, no little pool more precisely).

-Back to pools and lazing around – as much (read little) as little people allow; we also tested and really liked the Terme.
-Great facilities and chilling at The Palm, decent cocktails at the pool bar, a cool massage on the water beds and a nice lunch.
-All parties were very happy – trouble is the kids have to be under 3 years old for The Palm.
-Above that age, there’s only Galaxy , which is rather noisy and very crowded.
+We also tested and loved the Therme: 30min drive, great facilities and chilling at The Palm, cocktails by the pool bar, a cool massage on the water beds and a healthy yum lunch.
+All parties were very happy – the only trouble is the kids have to be under 3 years old for The Palm.
+Above that age, there’s only Galaxy , which is much more noisier, fun filled and crowded.
 Our friends had to go there – not entirely sure they relaxed and appreciated as much as we did.

 So all in all, Bucharest with kids makes a wonderful and relaxed 1 week; spacious and affordable flats and villas help; or if you’re after a hotel, Athenee Palace Hilton is the perfect pied a terre, we wrote about in here.
 If you are after more zen and less nightlife, head to Vinalia Conacul Ceptura, 1 hour drive from Bucharest, a mansion beautifully restored that will take your wine country getaway to the next level.

 Looking forward to heading back again this summer!
 For a longer itinerary Romania with kids or kithout, head here another long week-end Bucharest with toddler head here; or Brasov and around, head here.